BrickStacking/Weather-Station/README.md

 -Sd card module (use SD card to expand memory and save image, icon weather)

 Inside is full code and Altium File.
 Hope you guys love it.
 And give me a star :D

+Note: The line chart of temperature isn't finish.
+Complete it for me :3